-The financial statements were originally authorised for issue by me as PCC Chief Finance Officer on 23 May 2016.
-Following completion of the audit, they were re-authorised by me on 28 July 2016 and were formally approved by the Police and Crime Commissioner on 28 July 2016.
+The financial statements were authorised for issue by me as PCC Chief Finance Officer on 23 May 2016.

 In closing, it is appropriate to acknowledge the dedication and professionalism of Roger Marshall, the Chief Constable's Chief Finance Officer, Michelle Bellis, Lorraine Holme and the wider finance team in again achieving the closure of accounts and the publication of these Statements against challenging deadlines and complex financial reporting standards.